Maranges is a series of complexities or even contradictions:

 Although the basic wine description is AOC Maranges, you really have to think of Maranges in plural – Les Maranges – as there are three producing villages: Cheilly-lès-Maranges, Dezize-lès-Maranges and Sampigny-lès-Maranges, though none wore the name Maranges until the end of the 19th century.

-Although Les Maranges are classified as part of the Côte de Beaune, they are not part of the Côte d’Or as they have moved over the ‘départmental’ border into the Saône-et-Loire – so why then, are they still part of the Côte de Beaune?!
+Although Les Maranges are classified as part of the Côte de Beaune, for administrative purposes, they are not part of the Côte d’Or as they have moved over the ‘départmental’ border into the Saône-et-Loire – so why then, are they still part of the Côte de Beaune?!

 Although Les Maranges are in the Saône-et-Loire départment, and the terrain is becoming more and more complex (no-more the single east-facing hillside of the Côte d’Or) Les Maranges is a clear continuation of both the geography and vines of Santenay – itself, a rather complex and sometimes disparate range of vineyards.
 This helps cement Maranges as the last outpost of the Côte de Beaune.